icaroagostino/BD/test.md

 - **C - Health Insurance:** Health insurance contract, we suggest using the service of Mawista ([link](https://www.mawista.com/en/)).
 - **D - Home University Enrollment (in english):** if you are a PPGEP/UFSC student you can use this template - [Link](https://drive.google.com/open?id=18sKO0Ni9or1b0Qqov5e1e5-QjbXShtD0)
-- **E - Scholarship Letter (Capes):** document sent by the capes highlighting the value of the scholarship and other benefits.
+- **E - Scholarship (Capes):** document sent by the capes highlighting the value of the scholarship and benefits.
 - **F - Rent Contract:** some places close to the university and with good price:
   - The Fizz - [Link](https://www.the-fizz.com/student-accommodation/bremen)
   - Galileo Residenz - [Link](https://www.galileoresidenz.de/en/home/)